MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 ```

 From the above code, replace the ``#include <ActivityMonitor_Xiao_Sense_inferencing.h>`` replace your library name here and upload to the XIAO.

-Now you can see the your body action inferencing by the tinyML model running on the XIAO and display the prediction on the Serial monitor.
+Now you can see the your body action inference by the tinyML model running on the XIAO and display the prediction on the Serial monitor.

 ![](../tiny-ml-workshop/img/sense/FinalOutput1.png)

-# Congratulation, you made the tinyML project and implimented it on the XIAO BLE Sense. 🥳
+# Congratulation, you made the tinyML project and implemented it on the XIAO BLE Sense. 🥳